FergieV/kiwi-bot/README.md

-# kiwi-bot
+# KiwiBot v2.0.0

-This is a super simple Furcadia bot skeleton written in Python.
-The account/character deets are stored in the `bot.conf` file and you just run `kiwibot.py`.
-It accepts chat-relayed command issued via whisper from the "owner" specified in the configuration.
-It does log pretty cleanly to text files in the `logs` folder, but don't expect anything robust in that regard.
+KiwiBot is a bot manager framework for Furcadia written in Python.

+## Features

+- Support for multiple bots in a single instance
+- Loads bots from JSON configuration files
+- Debug mode for detailed logging
+- Movement buttons for easy navigation
+- Status information for each bot